t41372/groq-proxy/README.md

 ### To-do
 - remove uneccesary code
+- add check for validity of cookies for the api
 - Create no puppeteer mode (just provide the cookies or something similar)
 - dockerize this thing